CogWorksBWSI/GitPracticeRepo/README.md

 Sweet!
 You've *pushed* your changes to the remote repository and now it has your fun .txt file!

+As a note, since your remote repository is stored on GitHub, you will need an internet connection to do so.

 ## Pulling
 Let's say that a ton of more people have ALSO written jokes and pushed them to the remote repository.
 Unfortunately, your own local repository does not have those changes!
 We can update our local repository with THIS: